developwithpurpose/front-end-developer-exercise/app/README.markdown

 ### Friends Section

 Originally I was using fetch to make the call for json data, but fetch does not work correctly in IE, so I had to use jquery to fetch data.
+If I have enough time at the end I might try to refactor friendsOnBS.
+The function isn't very dry and it is a lot lonhger than I would like.